Riitendo/ReSpot-TV-3DS/README.md

 - Plug the 3DS/2DS SD card into a computer,
 - Go to "SD:\luma\titles\0004000000034700\romfs\message\JP"
 - Drag and drop the "JapanOnly.msbt" file into the path written above,
-- Insert your SD card back into your console, power it on, launch SpotPass TV and enjoy !
+- Insert your SD card back into your console and power it on.
+- Launch SpotPass TV and deny any SpotPass related feature (as of 2024/09/21 until fixed)
+- Enjoy !